Okengi/Simple-Acount-System/README.md

 **So comming to now, it's still garbage and I don't understand what I have ones writen**
 ![My France Octocat](my_octocat.png)
 # Help
-**I don't know why if and if way anybody wuold want to contribute here, but if you want to do so.
+**I don't know if (and when why) anybody would want to contribute here, but if you want to, do so.
 Your help is welcome!**